RobotsBuildingEducation/Educate/README.md

 <b>All content and offerings will be free.
 Payment is optional.
-All app subscriptions and Patreon contributions earned will go to the scholarship fund.
+All app subscriptions and Patreon contributions earned will go tod the scholarship fund.
 It will directly support Latino engineers, artists, entrepeneurs and future leaders.
 The essence of Robots Building Education: embed the creation of scholarships in the process of learning.
 I want to flood the barrio and border with silicon before we flood it with ice.